 Using the Nectar DNS Service

-To use the service, we offer a few methods; command line interface, the Python bindings or interacting with the API directly.
-You will require your Nectar OpenStack password for this service.
+To use the service, we offer a few methods; through the Nectar Research Cloud Dashboard, command line interface, the Python bindings or interacting with the API directly.
+You will require your Nectar OpenStack password if you're not using the Dashboard.

 NOTE: The Nectar DNS service supports Designate API v2 only